yuyanchenglab/lab-manual/docs/Wet Lab SOPs/index.md

 * Reproducibility: If your work needs to be double-checked or additional samples are needed, the details here ensure that the procedure is consistent.
 * Followup: If a project is placed on the backburner, your notebook should be able to get you up to speed on the project's last known status.

 After you sign up for lab archive, search your Emails in the following weeks for an Email from Lab Archives.
-They publish marketing emails and provide no opt-out through the website.
-The Email will have a legally required unsubscribe button in the form of a text hyperlink labelled 'Click here to unsubscribe' in the Email footer.
+It will have the senders address of info@e.labarchives.com and possibly assigned to an Amy Sutton.
+These are marketing emails and provide no opt-out through the website.
+The Email, however, will have a legally required unsubscribe button in the form of a text hyperlink labelled 'Click here to unsubscribe' in the Email footer.
 From there, unsubscribe from all of their Marketing Emails.

 ### General Usage